7-day Free trial.Start now!

 Conclusion

 A Reddit MCP server puts Reddit into your agent's toolbox; Grabbit's puts qualified leads there.
-6 read-only tools.
+15 tools across the whole lead workflow.
 OAuth or token auth.
-One stateless endpoint at https://www.grabbit.sh/mcp, and no spam automation by design.
+One stateless endpoint at https://mcp.grabbit.sh/mcp, and no spam automation by design.

-Create a free Grabbit account, set up a project, mint a token under Settings, MCP, and ask your agent for this week's leads before you've opened Reddit once.
+Start for free with a 7-day Grabbit trial, set up a project, mint a token under Settings, MCP, and ask your agent for this week's leads before you've opened Reddit once.

 GrabbitGrabbit